InterObservers.

 Gossip is the opposite.
 It is talking about people behind their backs with no constructive purpose, and it spreads as rumor through many employees fast.
 One insecure manager venting about a subordinate can tank the department's morale in days.

 Some bosses do it to manage their own image.
-These impression managers run others down to look stronger by comparison, a workplace tactic tied to how impression management shapes workplace reputation.
+These impression managers run others down to look stronger by comparison, a workplace tactic tied to how impression management shapes a reputation at work.
 It is insecurity dressed up as authority.

 Maintaining professionalism means addressing issues in a positive way, with the person, not about them.
-When a manager doesn't give feedback to your face, and instead keeps discussing employees with others, that manager's behavior signals weak leadership rather than strength.
+If a manager doesn’t give feedback to your face, that silence paired with chatter to others signals weak leadership rather than strength.

 If a manager will talk about a colleague behind their back, assume they will talk about you the same way.